kyma-project/community/guidelines/content-guidelines/09-add-new-documentation.md

    }
    ```

-3. Create the Pull Request, wait for review, merge the changes and wait until the website is rebuilt.
-New entry under **DOCS** dropdown in main navigation in the [Kyma website](https://kyma-project.io) should appear with new documentation.
+3. Create a PR, wait for the review, merge the changes, and wait for the website to be rebuilt.
+The new entry with the new documentation will appear under the **Docs** drop-down menu in the main navigation panel on the [Kyma website](https://kyma-project.io).